The national view regarding marijuana legalization is swaying in its favor.

 It’s right around the bend.

 Brian Garcia is a contributor and the Webmaster at Grit Daily.
-He is an internet rock star in front-end web development, user experience/interface, digital marketing, and project management.
+He is an internet rock star in front-end web development, user experience/interface, digital marketing.